 These impacts total 0.63 acre of stream, floodplain, associated buffers, and PMA impacts, with a majority of the total impacts related to the construction of the road crossing.
 A total of approximately 771 linear feet of the stream will be disturbed.
-The impacts are limited to areas for the Ridgely Run Road stream crossing, the SWM outfall for the SWM pond, and the pedestrian bridge and trail installation, with a total impact of approximately 27,571 square feet.
-After evaluating the applicant's SOJ, the impacts of the REF are approved.
-The PMA impacts are considered necessary for the orderly development of the subject property and surrounding infrastructure.
+The impacts are limited to areas for the proposed Ridgely Run Road stream crossing, the SWM outfall for the SWM pond, and the pedestrian bridge and trail installation, with a total impact of approximately 27,571 square feet.
+After evaluating the applicant's SOJ, the proposed impacts of the REF are supported.
+The proposed PMA impacts are considered necessary for the orderly development of the subject property and surrounding infrastructure.
 These impacts cannot be avoided because they are required by other provisions of the County and state codes.
 The TCP1 shows the preservation and enhancement of the PMA to the fullest extent practicable.

-Based on the level of design information currently available, the LOD shown on the TCP1, and the impact exhibit provided, REF on the subject property have been preserved and/or restored, to the fullest extent possible.
+Based on the level of design information currently available, the LOD shown on the TCP1, and the impact exhibit provided, the REF on the subject property have been preserved and/or restored to the fullest extent possible.
+Therefore, staff support the three impacts, as proposed.